 Down a mural-clad, festoon-lit laneway in Hamilton you can find a passionate local (and Mayor) busily roasting aromatic coffee beans, serving not only the customers that flock to this much-loved café, but supplying beans to many of the region’s other much-loved coffee spots too.

-Roxburgh House is usually a café, providore, event space, bar and restaurant, famous for its wood-fired pizzas and of course, their freshly roasted coffee.
-At the moment, to meet the demand for take-away coffees and lunches on the go, The Rox has set up shop in the laneway that runs parallel to this historic architectural gem.
+Roxburgh House is a café, providore, bar and restaurant, famous for its wood-fired pizzas and of course, their freshly roasted coffee.

-Right here, nestled in a backstreet of Hamilton, huge sacks of pale green coffee beans arrive after being hand-picked from small high-altitude farms in Brazil and Central America, with some beans also making their way from Africa and Ethiopia.
+Right here, nestled in Hamilton, Roxburgh is home to huge sacks of pale green coffee beans which arrive after being hand-picked from small high-altitude farms in Brazil and Central America, with some beans also making their way from Africa and Ethiopia.
 They grow like cherries and are sundried for a couple of weeks before being packed and shipped right here, to this hidden gem in Western Victoria, where more and more producers, growers and makers are honing their craft.